An Introduction to Atheism, Secularity, and Science

 From the U.S. to the U.K. - Secular Group Demographics

 One clear testament to the increase of the nonreligious and nonbelievers around the world, specifically in the United States, has been the heightened visibility of Freethought groups.
 While most are familiar with at least one or two national groups, such as the Secular Student Alliance, Center for Inquiry, or American Atheists, not everyone is aware that countless other smaller groups exist throughout the nation at a local level.
-For example, in Chattanooga Tennessee, where co-editors Coleman and Hood reside, there are not only one, but two groups: the Chattanooga Freethought Association and the Chattanooga Humanist Assembly.
+For example, in Chattanooga Tennessee, where co-editors Coleman and Hood reside, there are not only one, but two groups: the Chattanooga Freethought Association2 and the Chattanooga Humanist Assembly3.
 Here, the groups consist of not only local individuals, but also many people from other states.
 Some are members of both of these groups, while others may favor only one.
 Furthermore, there are individuals who may self-identify as freethinking or humanist, but belong to neither.
-Despite past assumptions that nonbelievers may constitute a unified group with shared goals and interests, like any other human being, religious or not, there are intra- and intergroup differences too (; ; ; ; ; ; ).
+Despite past assumptions that nonbelievers may constitute a unified group with shared goals and interests, like any other human being, religious or not, there are intra- and intergroup differences too (Baker and Robbins, 2012; Blankholm, 2014; Cotter, 2015; Fazzino, Borer, and Abdel Haq, 2015; LeDrew, 2015; Silver et al., 2014; Smith, 2013).
 Nevertheless, numerous secular groups can be found in all 50 states, but why do some join while others do not?
 How do these members approach the topic of religion in their day-to-day life?

 Atheism Looking In: On the Goals and Strategies of Organized Nonbelief